Updated Mar 01, 2026

 Text Link

-This comprehensive tutorial will walk you through building a fully functional restaurant reservation app using Adalo platform.
-You'll create an app that connects diners with restaurants, handles real-time bookings, processes payments, and manages table inventory—all without writing a single line of code.
-While OpenTable serves 125 million diners and charges restaurants $39-$449 monthly, you can build your own version for a fraction of that cost.
+This comprehensive tutorial walks you through building a fully functional restaurant reservation app that connects diners with restaurants, handles real-time bookings, processes payments, and manages table inventory.
+While OpenTable serves 125 million diners, you can build your own version for a fraction of that cost and own every aspect of the platform.

 Prerequisites and Initial Setup